-There are many exciting learning opportunities online, and as part of being a student at the University of Reading you have access to many free courses via platforms such as FutureLearn and LinkedIn Learning.
+There are many exciting learning opportunities online, and as part of being a student at the University of Reading you have access to many free courses via platforms such as FutureLearn and LinkedIn Learning (all Reading students get free access).
 Below are some example courses we have seen which you may be interested in completing.

 - FutureLearn: Planet Partners: tackling the climate crisis together